qu-poll/uk-advisory/README.md

   - obviously, this will also miss anyone who simply does not use LinkedIn, but there does not seem to be an official record so I'll make do!
 - The profile URLs will be collected, from which I should be able to discern the time period in which they were an adviser
   - the next step is then to determine which adviser this corresponds to, which should be possible through Wikipedia/Wikidata

+## TODO

+- [ ] try out a LinkedIn query tool/scraper
+- [ ] sort the results into ministries/departments
+  - UCL SpAd database or Wikipedia/Wikidata may provide guidance here
+- [ ] map the advisers' time period and department to the sitting minister
+- [ ] look at (?) the institution the advisers are currently working at (etc.)